Code-Institute-Submissions/fdasabino-Portfolio-Project_JulyResub/README.md

 - Removed dots from mobile version, which were appearing on top of the images, giving a not so optimal user experience.

 - Adjusted tags of social media icon on HTML file, which was causing the icon to take the entire width of the footer.

+- Added feature that prevents users from typing their numbers on the name field, as a form validation.

+- Fixed issue with JavaScript code, which was causing messages not to be sent.